Canada in the Korean War: Cessation of hostilities

 On 29 November 1952, U.S. President-elect Dwight D. Eisenhower fulfilled a campaign promise by going to Korea to find out what could be done to end the conflict.
 With the UN's acceptance of India's proposal for a Korean armistice, a cease-fire was established on 27 July 1953, by which time the front line was back around the 38th parallel, and so a demilitarised zone (DMZ) was established around it, defended by North Korean troops on one side and by South Korean, American and UN troops on the other.
 The DMZ runs north of the parallel towards the east, and to the south as it travels west.
 The site of the peace talks, Kaesong, the old capital of Korea, was part of the South before hostilities broke out but is currently a special city of the North.
 North Korea and the United States signed the Armistice Agreement, which Syngman Rhee refused to sign.

 After the war ended, Canadians remained in Korea for three years as military observers.

-Between 1950 and 1956, over 25,000 Canadians served in Korea, and 516 died, due to enemy action, illness or accident.
+Altogether, more than 26,000 Canadians served in the Korean conflict from 1950 to 1953 — and another 7,000 Canadians served in the Korean theatre between the cease-fire of 1953 and the end of 1955.
+516 died, due to enemy action, illness or accident.
 The United Nations Memorial Cemetery in Busan, South Korea has the remains of 378 Canadians who died during the war.

+War crimes

+Canadian forces committed a small number of atrocities during the Korean War.
+Several soldiers were convicted by Canadian military courts for murder, rape, manslaughter, robbery, and attempted murder.
+However, upon their return to Canada, many of those convicted were released from prison within a year or two.
+Historian Chris Madsen concluded that, "Once the immediate need of providing a deterrent for other soldiers contemplating such behaviour was fulfilled and the general public lost interest, the Department of National Defence quietly returned the disgraced soldiers back to civilian life as quickly as possible."
+Brent Byron Watson found that Canadian military commanders exercised correct military discipline and acted quickly to punish their men for atrocities.
+However, the Canadian government would regularly release the perpetrators upon their return to Canada, where they were supposed to serve out their sentences.Suffice it to say that very few men who were actually found guilty of these crimes served their full sentences after being returned to Canada; in fact, most were released within a year or two.
+This travesty of justice was yet another example of the institutional racism that seems to have permeated the upper echelons of the Department of National Defence.
+Yet the failure of Canadian military justice at the highest levels can hardly be blamed on Canadian field commanders.
+The evidence clearly indicates that they immediately took the appropriate disciplinary action in cases involving serious criminal offences, whether perpetrated against civilians or fellow soldiers.